RachelRamirez/misclassification_matrix/readme.md

 However at this point, it looks like only the initial-phase does anything to effect the Misclassifications 9t_4P.
 But plotting the other second phase values does seem to show more variability in 4T_9P then was seen with just static lambda values:
 ![image](https://user-images.githubusercontent.com/13596380/231481503-e51cf4a7-403d-4b20-b3bc-dcd789a508b1.png)

+Summary:
+After running 27 unique combinations of three lambda values across different values, it was clear that only the initial phase (first five epochs) seemed to be the most important factor.
+The second and third phase didn't seem to have as large of an effect, if any.
+Dr Cs guidance at this point was to explore more lambda-values in the first-five-epochs.